credit: Dan Gaken

 Nine luxury hotels are within short distance of this festive event.
 You can choose from the Four Seasons Hotel, Hotel Le Germain Maple Leaf Square, Hotel Le Germain, Inter Continental Hotel, The Omni King Edward Hotel, The Ritz-Carlton and The Thompson.
 Booking a stay at one of these hotels may be beneficial, as the market lasts from November 28 to December 21.

 Come, enjoy the cheery bustle of Christmas shopping and the small of festive food.
-Lose yourself the in joy of the holiday season in Toronto.
+Lose yourself in the joy of the holiday season in Toronto Christmas Markets.